 What does this mean?
 Ideally, anyone outside of your immediate family (read: anyone other than your mom, dad, brother, sister, children, grandparents) should generally seek additional coverage.
 This isn’t because you feel any less close to them – to the contrary – it’s so that you’ll all have enough protection should bad things happen.

 So if you are living with a second cousin or another distant relative, it’s probably better that you each get your own policy.
 If you’re living with your sister, just make sure you buy enough coverage for all of your (and her) stuff!
 Also, with two policies, you’ll each have your own personal liability coverage which is important when bad stuff happens.

-TL;DR – no, tell your roomie to get their own policy so they’ll have enough coverage for their stuff.
+TL;DR – no, they don’t.
+Tell your roomie to get their own policy so they’ll have enough coverage for their stuff.

 Living in the city as a young adult or off campus as a student isn’t cheap.
 Roommates are often a great way to cut costs while still maintaining a nice lifestyle and central location.